← Frameworks

 Quantitative and deterministic

-The gate produces a number, and the same input always produces the same number.
+The gate produces a number, and the same input consistently produces the same number.
 “Does it feel good?” is not a gate.
 “Does test coverage exceed 80%?” is a gate.

 Cheap relative to generation